nks102000/Queue/QUEUE/README.md

 4.WAP to implement a stack adt using a queue adt.

-5.WAP to implement a priority queue using linked list
+5.WAP to implement a priority queue using linked list.